UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/overview.md

 * Removed duplicate logs during backup stage in Deploy Data set step
 * Fixed Rollback issue when there are no resources in container
 * Added deployType attribute to resource and container tag to Rollback Manifest file
-* `Submit job`/`Wait for job` steps now throws exception when Job was not found instead of failing with timeout error
+* `Submit job`/`Wait for job` steps now throws exception when Job is not found instead of failing with timeout error

 #### Version 94